greenpioneersolutions/buildreq/README.md

 ### Response Builder
 The next common way to use this module is to have it build your api response so that you have a consistent format.
 This response is dynamic enough right off the bat to do logic based on actions you wish to give your frontend.
 Great thing is if you don’t like some of the fields you can delete them in the configs.

+### Routing Builder
+It is a optional routing builder . what it does is it creates CRUD routes and interacts with the database based off of the shcema from mongoose.
+More to come on it later.

 ###  Error Builder
 Currently underconstruction.